unional/typescript-blackbook/pages/03-javascript-features/default-function-parameters.md

 In the above example, there is no indication at the call site that calling `set()` without value would clear the value.

 > Why?
-Using default parameters means you pre-defined a perception on how the code should be used, or should be used with certain context.
+Using default parameters means you provide an assumption on how the code should be used.
-For internal code, you should not need to assume, you should already know.
+For internal code, you do not need to assume, you should already know.

 ```ts
 // bad